cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 * The server could send a malformed document;
 * Either party could send a malicious request, for example, SQL injection `GET https://example.com/inventory?id=2311%3BDROP%20TABLE%3B`.

-In modern network systems and in fact the web itself, a great deal of effort goes into mitigating these **translation and synchronization issues between clients and servers**.
+In modern network systems and in fact, the web itself, a great deal of effort goes into mitigating these **translation and synchronization issues between clients and servers**.
 Traditionally, network synchronization issues were often mitigated by implementing some kind of hierarchy.
 Blockchain uses a **non-hierarchical approach** to mitigate synchronization issues by making sure that every participant always has access to enough data to verify the integrity of ALL the data in the network.

 ## Networking and protocols